antoineMoPa/mucalc.com/README.md

 # Contributing

 You can submit issues.
 You can also clone and code then send a pull request.

+# Code priorities

+Work is currently going on for 0.1.0 release.

+[Priorities for 0.1.0](https://github.com/antoineMoPa/livecalc.xyz/milestone/1) - This milestone focuses on general usability, UI, UX, etc.

+Then we'll add some more math goodness:

+[Priorities for 0.2.0](https://github.com/antoineMoPa/livecalc.xyz/milestone/2) - This milestone focuses on math tools & adding backends for more power